catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  $ neutron security-group-delete vrrp-sec-group

-Setup Using HEAT Templates
+Setup Using Heat Templates
 ==========================

-Up to this point in this tutorial we have been using the Nova and Neutron command line clients to setup our system.
-We have needed to run a large number of different commands in the right order.
-It would be nice if we could define the entire setup in one configuration file and ask OpenStack to create that setup based on our blueprint.
+Up to this point in this tutorial, you have been using the Nova and Neutron command line clients to set up our system.
+You have needed to run a large number of different commands in the right order.
+It would be nice if you could define the entire setup in one configuration file and ask OpenStack to create that setup based on your blueprint.

-OpenStack provides just such an orchestration system which is known as heat.
-In this section we will run heat in order to recreate the stack we have created manually using a single command.
+OpenStack provides just such an orchestration system, known as Heat.
+In this section, you will run Heat, in order to recreate with a single command the stack you previously created manually.

-It is beyond the scope of this tutorial to explain the syntax of writing heat templates, thus we will make use of a predefined example from the cloud-orchestration repository.
-For more information on writing heat templates please consult the documentation at :ref:`cloud-orchestration`.
+It is beyond the scope of this tutorial to explain the syntax of writing Heat templates, thus you will make use of a predefined example from the cloud-orchestration repository.
+For more information on writing Heat templates please consult the documentation at :ref:`cloud-orchestration`.

-That said, there are a number of parts of the heat template we should have a look at in more detail.
+That said, there are a number of parts of the Heat template you should have a look at in more detail.
 The template is located in the ``catalystcloud-orchestration`` repository we cloned earlier.